makinacorpus/makina-states/doc/ref/formulaes/services/http/nginx.rst

 =====

 - This integrates configure and tune the fast http nginx server.
-- Please have a loop to :ref:`mc_nginx` to know all configuration options.
+- Please have a loop to :ref:`mc_module_nginx` to know all configuration options.
 - We have take a spetial care to try to tune it some a good production usage start and you should really have a look to the generated configuration files to kow if it fits with your setup.